queryverse/QuerySQLite.jl/docs/src/index.md

 If you would like to translate code to SQL, but you do not pass any SQL arguments, you will need to use [`BySQL`](@ref) to pass a dummy SQL object instead.
 See the `BySQL` docstring for more information.

+### Pattern matching

+Use SQLite syntax, not Julia syntax, for pattern matching for regular expressions and date formats.

 ## Developer documentation

 QuerySQLite hijacks Julia's multiple dispatch to translate external database commands to SQL instead of evaluating them.
 To do this, it constructs a "model_row" that represents the structure of a row of data.
 If you would like to add support for a new function, there are only a few steps: